Rates of convergence for nonparametric estimation of singular distributions using generative adversarial networks: Convergence rate of a GAN-based estimator

-If $\cF_0$ is a subset of $\cD(L_0, \bp_0, s_0, \infty)$, then it is not difficult to see that $\E d_{\cF_0} (\bbP_n, P_0) \lesssim \sqrt{s_0/n}$ up to a logarithmic factor.
-This can be proved using well-known empirical process theory and metric entropy of deep neural networks; see Lemma 5 of Schmidt-Hieber \cite{schmidt2020nonparametric}.
-Note that functions in $\cF_0$ are required to be Lipschitz continuous and there are several regularization techniques bounding Lipschitz constants of DNN \cite{arjovsky2017towards, scaman2018lipschitz}.
+When $\cF_0$ consists of neural networks, $\cF_0$-IPM is often called a \emph{neural network distance}.
+Although it is not a standard choice, neural network distances can serve as an evaluation metric.
+In particular, convergence in a neural network distance guarantees a weak convergence under mild assumptions \citep{zhang2018discrimination}.
+If $\cF_0 = \cD(L_0, \bp_0, s_0, \infty)$, then it is not difficult to see that $\E d_{\cF_0} (\bbP_n, P_0) \lesssim \sqrt{s_0/n}$ up to a logarithmic factor.
+This can be proved using a well-known empirical process theory combined with metric entropy of deep neural networks (See Lemma 5 from \cite{schmidt2020nonparametric}).
+Therefore, if $s_0 \gg n^{t_* / (2\beta_* + t_*)}$, the right hand side of \eqref{eq:rate-ipm} provides a strictly faster rate than \eqref{eq:rate-ipm2}.